Institutional Forex

 (ii) Physical location close to a major exchange

-The maximum speed of execution is very important for arbitrage strategies, news-trading strategies, etc.
+The maximum speed of execution is very important for arbitrage or news-trading strategies.

 The Role of Liquidity

-Institutional traders have access to larger liquidity pools than common retail traders.
-The liquidity factor is transformed into tighter spreads and therefore into diminishing trading cost.
-These lower spreads are extremely important for scalping strategies.
+Institutional traders have access to larger liquidity pools than typical retail traders.
+This increased liquidity results in tighter spreads, thereby reducing trading costs.
+These lower spreads are particularly important for scalping strategies.

 The Biggest Institutional Traders -Euromoney Foreign Exchange Survey

-Based on the latest Euromoney yearly survey, Citigroup remains on the top.
-The other big players include Deutsche Bank, UBS, Barclays, and JP Morgan.
+According to the latest Euromoney annual survey, Citigroup remains at the top.
+Other major players include Deutsche Bank, UBS, Barclays, and JP Morgan.

 Chart: The Greatest Institutional Forex Players (2010-2016)